-- (a) a period of 28 days or shorter, or - (b) a monthly rent period. - (4) Those terms may provide for different rent periods at different times during the assured tenancy (but each rent period must be permitted by subsection (3)). - (5) Where terms of an assured tenancy are of no effect by virtue of subsection (3), the tenancy has effect as if it provided- - (a) for successive rent periods of one month beginning with the first day of the tenancy, and - (b) for the rent for each such rent period- - (i) to be the amount calculated in accordance with the formula in subsection (6), and - (ii) to be due on the first day of the period. - (6) The formula is-
+- (a) provide for any rent period to exceed 28 days, and - (b) do so otherwise than by providing for monthly rent periods. - (4) Where terms of an assured tenancy are of no effect by virtue of subsection (3), the tenancy has effect as if it provided- - (a) for successive rent periods of one month beginning with the first day of the tenancy, and - (b) for the rent for each such rent period - (i) to be the amount calculated in accordance with the formula in subsection (5), and - (ii) to be due on the first day of the period. - (5) The formula is-